Contra Roosh V. on Evolution

 It is no mystery why the supply of puppetry theories never fails: there is an unfailing demand for them.
 People want relief from responsibility, and puppetry theories promise them this relief.

-Many people do want to deny their agency, and to shift responsibility to someone or something else.
-However, evolutionary theory does not support this.
+Many people do want to deny their agency and shift responsibility to someone or something else.
+However, evolutionary theory does not support that.
 Your genes are not outside of you, pulling the strings.
 They are intrinsic to you, not extrinsic.

 According to the Christian religion, human beings and all other created things exist for the greater glory of God; according to sociobiology, human beings and all other living things exist for the benefit of their genes.